cellml/libcellml/docs/tutorials/tutorial7/tutorial7_cpp.rst

     - :download:`../utilities/tutorial_utilities.h` and
       :download:`../utilities/tutorial_utilities.cpp`  Utility functions for
       use in the tutorials.
-    - If you did not complete Tutorial 5 you can download the file created there:
+    - If you did not complete Tutorial 5 you can download the file created there from :download:`../resources/tutorial7_SodiumChannelModel.cellml`
-      :download:`../resources/tutorial7_SodiumChannelModel.cellml`

 .. contents:: Contents
     :local: